dortania/OpenCore-Install-Guide/config.plist/ivy-bridge.md

 # Ivy Bridge

-Last edited: January 23, 2020
+Last edited: January 27, 2020

-### Starting Point
+## Starting Point

 You'll want to start with the sample.plist that OpenCorePkg provides you in the DOCS folder and rename it to config.plist.
-Next, open up your favourite XML editor like [ProperTree](https://github.com/corpnewt/ProperTree) and we can get to work.
+Next, open up your favourite XML editor like [ProperTree](https://github.com/corpnewt/ProperTree) and we can get to work. **Reminder configurators are not supported, most are out of date with the OpenCore spec and some like Mackie's will even add clover sections and corrupt plists.
+You are on your own if you use such tools**

-Users of ProperTree will also get the benefit of running the Snapshot function which will add all the Firmware drivers, kexts and SSDTs into your config.plist\(Cmd/Crtl + R and point to your OC folder\).
+Users of ProperTree will also get the benefit of running the Snapshot function which will add all the Firmware drivers, kexts and SSDTs into your config.plist(Cmd/Crtl + R and point to your OC folder).

-Do note that images will not always be the most up-to-date so please read the text below them, if nothing's mentioned then leave as default.
+**And read this guide more than once before setting up OpenCore and make sure you have it set up correctly.
+Do note that images will not always be the most up-to-date so please read the text below them, if nothing's mentioned then leave as default.**

-**And read this guide more than once before setting up OpenCore and make sure you have it set up correctly**

-### ACPI
+## ACPI

 ![ACPI](https://i.imgur.com/QFsl9R1.png)